gomorpheus/morpheus-docs/provisioning/library/option_types.rst

 NAME
  Name of the Option Type
 DESCRIPTION
- Description for reference in Option Type list view FIELD NAME
+ Description for reference in the Option Type list view FIELD NAME
  This is the input fieldName property that the value gets assigned to.
 EXPORT AS METADATA